pellebjerkestrand/AtomicDesignBuildSystem/README.md

 ## Auto Generated Style Guide Site
 An auto generated style guide site can be found in `./dist/[version]/guide/` after running `gulp build` or `gulp build:guide`.

-The guide shows all atoms, molecules and organisms that have an associated JSON file.
+The guide shows all atoms, molecules, organisms and pages that have an associated JSON file.

 The JSON file must be in the same directory as the component and have the same file name.